ArthurClemens/faceted_search/README.md

 end
 ```

+## Background

+Faceted search allows users to gradually refine search results by selecting filters based on structured fields
+such as category, author, price range, and so on.
+Filters that would lead to zero results are hidden from the interface to prevent dead ends.

+While faceted search was popularized by e-commerce platforms, many other types of applications can benefit from it.
+Some examples:

+- Media libraries
+- Medical care applications
+- Course catalogs
+- Scientific data repositories
+- Fansites
+- Admin interfaces

+This FacetedSearch library aims to provide the tooling to bring faceted search to your Elixir application, using Elixir code and a Postgres database.

+This brings the following benefits:

+- Keeps all your data private, stored in your own database — no need to set up an external server or pay for a faceted search provider.
+- Integrates seamlessly with an existing Flop setup, using the same concepts and functions.
+- Combines faceted search with regular Flop-based filters and text search.
+- Allows scoping per table, user, or any other scope you define.
+- Because search data is cached in a database view, searching may be a lot faster.

-## Overview
+## Library concepts

-- Searching, filtering and faceting is performed on a "search view", a materialized database view that has searchable data cached in a database table.
+- Searching, filtering and faceting is performed on a "search view", a [materialized view ⤴](https://en.wikipedia.org/wiki/Materialized_view) that has searchable data cached in a database table.
-- The search view is created using a configuration that defines which current database tables the data is fetched from.
+- The search view is created from a [schema configuration](documentation/schema_configuration.md) that defines which database tables the data is fetched from.
-- Searching and filtering is done using Flop search on the search view table.
+- Searching and filtering is done using [Flop search ⤴](https://hexdocs.pm/flop) on the search view.
-- Faceting is done with `FacetedSearch.search/3`, using the same Flop params.
-Facet results can be used to create facet controls, such as checkbox groups.
+- [Faceting](#faceted-search) is performed with the same Flop search parameters.
+Facet results includes available facets and options, along with result counts, and can be used to create UI controls.

 ## The search view

 ### Properties

-Data from one or more database tables and columns is aggregated into a "search view" - a materialized database view.
+Data from one or more database tables and columns is aggregated into a "search view" - a materialized view.

 The search view contains these base columns: